Navigating The Confusing Maze Of Treatments

 Sympathectomy is performed to interrupt the portion of the patient’s sympathetic nervous system (SNS) that is affected by CRPS.
 During sympathectomy, the sympathetic ganglia that cause CRPS pain are cut surgically, or chemically destroyed.
 It may also be destroyed with radiofrequency.
 Surgical sympathectomies are irreversible procedures.
 Sympathetic ganglia are collections of nerve cells that occur in clusters along the mid or lower spinal cord.
 It is especially recommended for patients who have received significant pain relief from sympathetic nerve blocks.
 Sympathetic nerve blocks involve injecting anesthetics into sympathetic nerves that are affected by CRPS.
 Sympathectomies are extremely controversial, as there is little evidence to fully support the efficacy of the procedure.
 Many doctors (including myself) deem this procedure risky due to the irreversible damage to sympathetic nerves.

 This procedure causes nerve signals to be irreparably disrupted.
 These signals would normally travel to many different organs, glands and muscles.
 Sympathectomies will distort many bodily functions, including vascular responses, sweating, heart rate, thyroid function, pupil dilation, lung volume, skin temperature, and the vitally important fight or flight response.
 It also reduces the physiological responses to strong emotions, such as fear, alertness, arousal, and laughter.
 In addition, it has been shown that it may cause immune system dysfunction, as well as acquired cardiovascular disease.
-Chemical sympathectomies may lead to sympathetic sprouting, as described in chapter 6.
+Chemical sympathectomies may lead to sympathetic sprouting.
 This may cause the pain of CRPS to return even more intensely than before.
 Sympathectomies are typically “last resort” procedures for patients who face edema, tissue loss, and recurrent infection.

 Transcranial Magnetic Stimulation